The double standard that could save Obamacare

 "The country is founded on the double standard," Carlin said.
 "We were founded on a very basic double standard.
 This country was founded by slave owners who wanted to be free ... in order to continue owning their black African people ... so they can wipe out the rest of the red Indian people ... and move West and steal the rest of the land from the brown Mexican people."

 The double standard goes beyond race, though.
-Here are four notorious examples:
+Here are five notorious examples:

 No. 1: The epidemic that 'had no name'